-If you’ve purchased your first home, then, no doubt, you’re full of excitement.
-But do you understand the ins and outs of the building and how each component works?
-We advise new homeowners in Kenilworth to get to know their property and understand how important it is to maintain each major part to avoid sagging roofs that require repairs, renovations, or roof replacements.
+If you’ve purchased your first home, you’re likely excited.
+But do you understand how the building and its components work?
+We advise new homeowners in Kenilworth to learn about their property and maintain key components to prevent sagging roofs that may require repairs, renovations, or roof replacements.

 The edges of the roof that hang over the tops of each vertical side.
 Their job is to keep rainwater away from the walls.